offensive-packaging/documentation/iw/index.md

 Homepage: https://wireless.wiki.kernel.org/en/users/documentation/iw
 Repository: https://salsa.debian.org/debian/iw
 Architectures: linux-any
-Version: 5.16-1
+Version: 5.19-1
 Metapackages: kali-linux-arm kali-linux-default kali-linux-everything kali-linux-headless kali-linux-large kali-linux-nethunter kali-tools-802-11 kali-tools-exploitation kali-tools-sniffing-spoofing kali-tools-social-engineering kali-tools-top10 kali-tools-wireless
 Icon: /images/kali-tools-icon-missing.svg
 PackagesInfo: |
  ### iw

-  This package contains the 'iw' command line tool which allows to configure and show information about wireless devices.
+  This package contains the 'iw' command line tool which allows one to configure and show information about wireless devices.

   iw is based on the nl80211 kernel interface and supports the majority of fairly recent hardware.
 The old tool iwconfig, which uses Wireless Extensions interface, is deprecated and it is strongly recommended to switch to iw and nl80211.

- **Installed size:** `294 KB`
+ **Installed size:** `302 KB`
  **How to install:** `sudo apt install iw`

  {{< spoiler "Dependencies:" >}}